amaurydelille/blockchain-project-epita-2027/README.md

 ## Description

-We propose GuessTheSeed, a game where players have to guess the original seed that was use to generate n-images by n-text-to-image models.
+We propose GuessTheSeed, a game where players have to guess the original seed that was used to generate n-images by n-text-to-image models.
 The player with the closest guess to the original seed wins the amount of the contract.